kgmonteith/BonusFFB/docs/index.md

 * [MOZA AB9 FFB Base](device-settings/#moza-ab9)

 !!! tip "Help us support more devices"
     Bonus FFB *should* work with any FFB joystick that supports DirectInput.
-If you own a VPForce Rhino, FFBeast, or other modern FFB joystick and would like to test Bonus FFB, please get in touch via [Discord :fontawesome-brands-discord:](https://discord.com/users/447499151337324574) or [Github :fontawesome-brands-github:](https://github.com/kgmonteith/Bonus-FFB/issues).
+If you own a VPForce Rhino, FFBeast, or other powerful FFB joystick and would like to test Bonus FFB, please get in touch via [Discord :fontawesome-brands-discord:](https://discord.com/users/447499151337324574) or [Github :fontawesome-brands-github:](https://github.com/kgmonteith/Bonus-FFB/issues).

 ## Dependencies